 Videos are poorly supported across all major email clients.
 That’s where GIFs come in.
 GIFs are supported across all email clients except Outlook 2007, 2010 and 2013.
 To show a short clip, a GIF is a more popular way than linking to a video that takes you outside the email.

 Let’s look at a few examples and understand the innovative ways GIFs are being used in emails:

 To explain the features of a product

-What better way to explain the new animation style than use GIF.
+What better way to explain the new animation style than use an animated GIF in email.

 Canva did it brilliantly in this email.
 It literally took them two text lines and a 4 sec GIF to launch a new feature to their audience.
 Notice how they didn’t show you all the new features and that leaves some room for curiosity.